-First of all, maps look great which means they will inspire engagement in a board meeting or presentation.
+First of all, maps look great, which means they will inspire engagement in a board meeting or presentation.
 Secondly, a map is a quick, easy, and digestible way to present large or complex sets of geographical information for a number of purposes.

 c) Pie charts

 While pie charts have received a bad rep in recent years, we feel that they form a useful visualization tool that serves up important metrics in an easy-to-follow format.
 Pie charts prove particularly useful when demonstrating the proportional composition of a certain variable over a static timeframe.
-And as such, pie charts will make a valuable item in your visualization arsenal.
+And as such, pie charts will be a valuable item in your visualization arsenal.

 d) Gauge charts

 This example shows the operating expense ratio, strongly related to the profit and loss area of your finance department’s key activities, and this color-coded health gauge helps you gain access to the information you need, even at a quick glance.

 Gauge charts can be effectively used with a single value or data point.
 Whether they're used in financial or executive dashboard reports to display progress against key performance indicators, gauge charts are an excellent example of showcasing an immediate trend indication.

 One of the most common types of visuals, the bar chart, is often used to compare two or more values in the same category, such as which product is sold the most in the women's department.
 Retail analytics tools allow you to visualize relevant metrics in interactive bar charts such as the one displayed below.
 There you can see a detailed breakdown of sales by country.
 This way, you can easily understand at a glance where to focus your promotional efforts, for example.